 - Increased energy consumption

 The causes of misalignment are similar in most manufacturing facilities and the nonwoven industry is as susceptible as the rest.
 Improper alignment at initial installation of your line, equipment modifications and rebuilds, breakdowns and emergency repairs, regular maintenance procedures, building settling, and overall wear and corrosion – all can contribute to misalignment of your line.
 Including alignment inspections as part of your preventive maintenance plan can go a long way towards helping to avoid catastrophic and expensive problems down the road.
-Additionally, the data from regular alignment surveys can help you design an alignment program that will help you maintain alignment over longer periods of time.
+Additionally, the data from regular equipment alignment surveys can help you design an alignment program that will help you maintain alignment over longer periods of time.

 The benefits of precision alignment are many.
 Reducing or even eliminating many of the product and equipment problems results in less unplanned downtime, significant waste reduction, and maximum productivity.
 Precision aligned nonwoven components = highly efficient process line.